The Minneapolis Millerettes

 Racine Belles (Wisconsin)

-But did you know Minnesota had a team?
+But...did you know that Minnesota had a team the league?

-Following that first season, the league decided to expand.
+The movie's story line concludes at the end of the 1943 season with Racine defeating Rockford in the World Series.
+In real life, league officials decided to expand after that first season.
 On April 14, 1944, AAGPBL president Ken Sells announced that the league would add two more teams for the 1944 season, one in Milwaukee, and one in Minneapolis.
 The Minneapolis team didn’t have an official nickname or mascot, like "Peaches" or "Belles".
-But they came to be known as the Millerettes because they would share Nicollet Park with the minor league Minneapolis Millers.
-They were also sometimes referred to as the "Lakers" in some newspapers.
+Instead, they would come to be known as the Millerettes because of sharing Nicollet Park with the Minneapolis Millers who were a minor league team for the Major League's New York Giants.
+The Millerettes were also sometimes referred to as the "Lakers" in some newspapers.

 “We got Canadians, Irish ones and Swedes.”

-Spring training took place in Peru, Illinois Where the girls were taught how to slide in skirts without getting “strawberrys” in addition to also being given instruction on “grooming, appearance and social behavior”.
-On May 21, the Millerettes played their first exhibition game against the Rockford Peaches, winning 8-1.
+Spring training took place in Peru, Illinois where the girls were taught how to slide in skirts without getting “strawberrys”.
+In addition they were also given instruction on “grooming, appearance and social behavior”.
+On May 21, 1944, the Millerettes played their first exhibition game against the Rockford Peaches, winning 8-1.

-The Millerettes played their first official league game on Saturday May 27th, 1944, at Nicollet Park in Minneapolis.
+Their first official league game was played on Saturday May 27th, 1944, at Nicollet Park in Minneapolis.
 The first pitch was thrown out by Mrs. Lucille Kline, wife of then mayor Marvin Kline.
 The Millerettes lost that opening game to Rockford 5-4.
 Shortstop Pepper Paire went 2 for 4 with 2 doubles and pitcher Dotty Wiltse struck out 6.

-The following day, the Millerettes would get their first victory, beating the Peaches in the front end of a double header at Nicollet park.
-Loretta Dwojak singled home Faye Dancer with the game winning run in the bottom of the 7th for the 7-6 victory.
+The following day, the Millerettes got their first victory, beating the Peaches in dramatic fashion, in the front end of a double header at Nicollet park.
+Down 6-3 after 4 innings, the Millerettes scored 4 runs in the final 3 frames.
+Loretta Dwojak singled home Faye Dancer with the game winning run in the bottom of the 7th to secure the 7-6 come from behind victory.

-The Millerettes success started to build and by mid-June they were tied with the South Bend Blue Sox for the first half lead.
-But injuries mounted and so did the losses, causing the team to fall to the bottom of the standings.
-But that wasn’t the only bad news.
-Attendance for the home games was less than what was necessary to keep the team afloat.
+The Millerette's success started building.
+By mid-June they were tied for first in the league standings with the South Bend Blue Sox.
+Unfortunately the team was struck with the injury bug.
+As the injuries mounted, so did the losses, causing the team to fall to last place.
+The injuries and losses weren't their only concerns however, as the attendance figures for the home games were less than what was necessary to keep the team afloat financially.

-On Friday July 14th, the Millerettes unknowingly played their final home game beating the Milwaukee Chicks 7-6.
+On Friday July 14th, 1944, the Millerettes beat the Milwaukee chicks 7-6 at Nicollet Park.
+They had no idea it would be their final home game.
 On the team’s ensuing road trip, they were informed that they would be playing all of their remaining games on the road.
-Newspaper’s began to refer to them as the Minneapolis “Orphans”.
+Because of their unfortunate situation, newspaper’s began to refer to the team as the Minneapolis “Orphans”.

 https://www.newspapers.com/article/the-minneapolis-star/148176975/